I got divorced in Jan 2016 and quickly found myself the sole provider for 4 children, one of who was still in college and myself.

 Now that I have a much better job, I am able to build on the budgeting principles and begin setting aside savings; and I can come to HOPE of the Grand Valley to stay connected to others and be an encouragement!

-I am so thankful to HOPE of the Grand Valley and I tell many, many people about them!!!
+I am so thankful to Vicki and HOPE of the Grand Valley and I tell many, many people about them!!!